-"Organized Religion: Vernacular and Vanguardist Decentralization in Rwanda" (under review)
+"Organized Religion: Vernacular and Vanguardist Decentralization in Rwanda" (Journal of Religion in Africa, under review)

-"Prophetic Pedagogy: Critically Engaging Public Officials in Rwanda" (under review)
+"Prophetic Pedagogy: Critically Engaging Public Officials in Rwanda" (Studies in World Christianity, under review)

 "Religion, Forestry, and Democracy in Rwanda after Genocide," in Eco-Reformation: Grace and Hope for a Planet in Peril, eds.
 Lisa E. Dahill and Jim Martin-Schramm (Eugene, Oregon: Wipf & Stock, forthcoming).

 "The Right to Freedom of Association: Organizing in Rwanda after Genocide," in On Secular Governance: Lutheran Perspectives on Contemporary Legal Issues, eds.
 Marie A. Failinger and Ronald W. Duty (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, 2016), 285-304.